pypy/pypy.org/pages/download.rst

 .. description:

 We provide pre-compiled binaries for many platforms and OSes.
-Please note that we are `sunsetting conda-forge support`_ and will no longer officially publish PyPy3.10 and above on it.

 .. note::
   Our `nightly binary builds`_ have the most recent bugfixes and performance improvements, though they can be less stable than the official releases.
 See